rehansanish/rickroll-link/README.md

 Here is a rick roll link to troll people with.
-There is an audio file that is hidden and a YouTube <iframe> of the rickroll.
+There is an audio file that is hidden and a YouTube <iframe> of the rickroll which make's the rickroll unstoppable unless you close the tab or mute your audio.